 - Medical malpractice

 - Criminal acts, including murder, manslaughter, and negligent homicide

-The Law Office of Tal Rubin in Los Angeles is experienced in bringing wrongful death actions on behalf of the families of deceased victims, and we will guide your family throughout the entire legal process of bringing a wrongful death action as we work to win you that recovery.
+The Law Office of Tal Rubin, PC in Los Angeles is experienced in bringing wrongful death actions on behalf of the families of deceased victims, and we will guide your family throughout the entire legal process of bringing a wrongful death action as we work to win you that recovery.